About the High Hedges Act (Scotland) 2013

 Before applying for a High Hedge Notice you must

 - take all reasonable steps to resolve the matter yourself with the hedge owner

 - read our guidance for high hedge applications (PDF, 237 KB)

 To apply for a notice you will need to complete an application form which you can download from the Scottish Governments ePlanning website.

 Completed forms have to be returned with accompanying documents to the postal address to the right of this page.

-- In case of hardship at discretion of Head of Service - no fee
+- in the case of hardship, at discretion of the Head of Service.